adammendoza/gum/README.md

 Gum is a Jade+JavaScript library that lets you write PHP with Jade.
 While not intended as a PHP replacement of any kind, Gum should offer a funky approach to most basic PHP programming tasks.

 # <a name="install"></a>Installation
-Download with `bower install gum` and start using it in your Jade projects with one line `include gum`.
+Download with `bower install gum` and start using it in your Jade projects with one line `include gum/main`.

 Clone to explore, modify and / or compile the code yourself.
 If you can help finding bugs and improving the library it's a ++!